-The Company aims to manage its business relationships as effectively and efficiently as possible.
+The company aims to manage its business relationships as effectively and efficiently as possible.
 Regular engagement and communication occur with airlines to monitor, share plans, and ultimately ensure that the airport meets the airlines' required operating environment.
-For supplier contracts this is underpinned by robust and responsible procurement practices which consider the resilience and sustainability of suppliers before contracts are commenced with them, as well as frequently monitoring of their operational performance once they commence business with the airport.
-The Company continues to work closely with Government agencies to ensure that the Company is responsive to and fully complies with COVID-19 travel requirements and can therefore provide a safe environment for passengers to travel.
+For supplier contracts this is underpinned by robust and responsible procurement practices which consider the resilience and sustainability of suppliers before contracts are commenced with them, as well as frequently monitoring of their operational performance once they commence business with the airports.
+The company continues to work closely with Government agencies to ensure that the Group is responsive to and remains fully compliant with COVID-19 travel requirements and thus, providing a safe environment for passengers to travel.